What is Inventory Turnover?

 What Can I Do If My Inventory Turnover Ratio is Low?

-If your company’s inventory turnover ratio is low, you need to analyse your inventory and also your competitors.
+If your company’s inventory turnover ratio is low, you need to analyse your and your competitors’ inventory.
 Do your competitors have some other more popular products?
 Are they offering a lesser price for the same product?
 Are they sourcing products from a cheaper supplier?

 Once you get the answers to these questions, you have to modify your sales strategy.
 If there is a new, more popular product in the market, you can give away the product that you already have with the new product for free.
 This way, you can deplete the inventory.
 You can also offer discounts and offers on the product for more movement.
 You can also stop ordering the product in earlier quantities.